martinmoene/clue/README.md

 ### Other Macros
 -D<b>clue_NO_TIME</b>
-Define this to omit the time from the logged message.
+Define this to omit the time from the logged messages.

 **LOG_LOGGED_LEVELS()**
 Call this macro to issue a log message with severity LOG_SEV_NONE that enumerates the severities that are included in the build.
 For example as "[clue]: Emergency, Alert, Critical, Error, Warning, Notice, Info, Debug." (time omitted).